mu-semtech/mu-migrations-service/README.md

-# [WIP] mu-migrations-service
+# mu-migrations-service

 The mu-migrations-service runs migrations on the database.
-This currently includes only SPARQL queries.
+This currently includes SPARQL queries (*.sparql) and Turtle files (*.ttl).
 We intend more formats to be supported in the future.

-This service is **Work In Progress** it does not operate yet, and its semantics may change.

 ## How to